 - NGP VAN is sufficiently specialized and obscure that there isn’t a commercial market for 0days.

-This is in effect a claim to be vastly more sophisticated than the Bears, and it’s coming from some time-traveling quantum twerp who doesn’t seem to realize that building a 0day is laughably inefficient when a phish would accomplish the same with much less sorrow.
+This is in effect a claim to be vastly more sophisticated than the Bears, and it’s coming from some time-traveling quantum twerp who doesn’t seem to realize that finding 0day is laughably inefficient when a phish would accomplish the same with much less sorrow.
 Not only that, but they continue to insist that not only did they use a vulnerability which apparently does not exist, but also that they were the only attacker inside the DNC.
-Which is all a roundabout way of saying that the person blogging and speaking to reporters knows buggerall about The Cyber, and [bad Russian accent] also is KGB cutout.
+That is, the person blogging and speaking to reporters knows buggerall about The Cyber, and [bad Russian accent] also is KGB cutout.
 Lastly, as has been observed over and over again, the dox Gucci released were impressively boring and do not in any way further his alleged ideological goals.
 Thomas Rid of King’s College Cambridge suggests, based on the quick turnaround between the DNC noticing Bears running around in their network, CrowdStrike’s involvement, and the sloppy appearance of Gucci, that the DNC leak was a panicky seat-of-the-pants attempt to salvage an otherwise blown operation, and not a very good one.
-It’s evidently enough for KGB purposes to sow enough doubt to give a foothold to the Putinistas, whataboutists, and conspiracy-mongers.
+It’s evidently enough for KGB purposes to sow enough doubt to give a foothold to the whataboutists and conspiracy-mongers.
 The ThreatConnect guys’ theory, citing the ludicrous amplification of the whole thing on Russian state media and the low value of the dox, that Gucci’s stuff was ultimately more useful to Putin for reinforcing narratives on state media than as an active measure here in the US is very interesting.
 But what was the primary purpose of the op, before CrowdStrike came along to blow the whole show sky-high: passive intelligence collection or active measures?
-Since so far the Warren lacks the manpower and infrastructure to bug the Kremlin, we’ll have to invite wild speculation.
+I lack the manpower and infrastructure to bug the Kremlin, so we’ll have to wait until something leaks.

 As for Podesta, SecureWorks has this technical account of the phishing campaign that got him and this breakdown of their targets.
 The phishing email that got Podesta turns up in the Wikileaks dump (link obviously goes to Wikileaks, approach with however much caution fits your paranoia level).
 TG-4127, the group it’s associated with, is our old friends Fancy Bear again.
 Much of the information published by DCLeaks also seems to have come from this phish, and as far as I’ve seen all of it was obtained by APT28, but I need to follow that rabbit hole a little further to see whether other phishing campaigns may have been involved.
 This one got caught because of an opsec fail in the use of Bitly to mass-generate customized landing pages.
 The phish itself wasn’t nearly as crude as it looks from the plaintext in WL.
 Podesta would have seen this, also via @PwnAllTheThings: